-- 1. Pursuant to Section 1526 of the Michigan School: For the first 3 years of his or her employment in Royal Oak Schools, a teacher shall be assigned by the school in which he or she teaches to 1 or more master teachers, or college professors or retired master teachers, who shall act as a mentor or mentors to the teacher.
-During the 3-year period, the teacher shall also receive intensive professional development induction into teaching, based on a professional development plan that is consistent with the State requirements, including classroom management and instructional delivery.
-During the 3 year period, the intensive professional development induction into teaching shall consist of at least 15 days of professional development, the experiencing of effective practices in university-linked professional development schools, and regional seminars conducted by master teachers and other mentors. - 2.
-Teachers holding tenure from another district shall, if not awarded tenure when hired in Royal Oak, participate in five (5) days of professional development as described in sub-section 1 above in each of their two probationary years.
+- 1. A teacher hired by Royal Oak Schools with 3 or more years of classroom teaching experience in a Michigan public school, shall, for a period of one (1) year, be assigned by the school in which he or she teaches to 1 or more master teachers, or college professors or retired master teachers, who shall act as a mentor or mentors to the teacher.
+During the 1 year period, the intensive professional development induction into teaching shall consist of at least 15 days of professional development, the experiencing of effective practices in university-linked professional development schools, and regional seminars conducted by master teachers and other mentors. - 2.
+A teacher hired by Royal Oak Schools with less than 3 years of classroom teaching experience in a Michigan public school, shall be assigned by the school in which he or she teaches to 1 or more master teachers, or college professors or retired master teachers, who shall act as a mentor or mentors to the teacher.
+During the 3 year period, the intensive professional development induction into teaching shall consist of at least 15 days of professional development, the experiencing of effective practices in university-linked professional development schools, and regional seminars conducted by master teachers and other mentors.